 Nance-Horan syndrome is caused by mutations of the NHS gene, which is located on the X chromosome.
 Nance-Horan syndrome is inherited as an X-linked trait.
 Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.

 X-linked disorders are conditions that result from changes (mutations) of a gene on an X chromosome.
 Females have two X chromosomes, but males have one X chromosome and one Y chromosome.
 In females, disease traits resulting from the abnormal copy of a gene on one X chromosome can be "masked" by the normal copy of the gene on the other X chromosome.
 (For more, see below.)
-In the opposite, since males only have one X chromosome, if they inherit a gene for a disease present on the X, it will likely be fully expressed.
+In the opposite, since males only have one X chromosome, if they inherit an abnormal copy of a gene for a disease present on the X, it will likely be fully expressed.
 Men with X-linked disorders transmit the gene to all their daughters, who are carriers, but never to their sons.
 Women who are carriers of an X-linked disorder have a 50 percent risk of transmitting the carrier condition to their daughters and a 50 percent risk of transmitting the disease to their sons.

 As mentioned above, in females who carry a copy of a disease gene for an X-linked trait, disease traits on the X chromosome may essentially be "masked" by the normal gene on the other X chromosome.
 More specifically, because only one functioning X chromosome is required in males and females, one of the X chromosomes in each cell of a female is essentially "turned off", usually in a random pattern (random X chromosome inactivation).
 Therefore, if the X chromosome with the gene mutation is activated in some cells, female carriers may manifest certain, typically more variable or mild features of the disorder as previously discussed (see Symptoms section above).